abhishek11cse134/goMechnicsTest/README.md

 # goMechnicsTest
+PriceCheck.java file is for first problem .
+2. Problem no second source file in previewimage.html,previewimage.js,previewimage.js
-PriceCheck.java file is for first problem testProject is for 3rd problem . to run this in your machine . you have to install apache , laravel 5.5 and PHP
+3. 3rd problem code is available in testProject zip file after unzipping you can see code in TestController.php(index method) testProject is for 3rd problem . to run this in your machine . you have to install apache , laravel 5.5 and PHP
 Here i'm attaching my screenshot for response